fishcus/KAP-manual/en/operation/README.md

 ## System Operation

-This chapter demonstrates how to do system operation work.
+This chapter introduces how to do system operation work.